 CAMPERS: Water included in dues.
 Park RV in a spot designated by the manager.
 Set up service through local electric cooperative.
 In the unforeseen event of a water bill spike due to frozen pipe or water break at your camper, you only pay for usage beyond the historical avg. billing for that period.
 Use your camper electrical hookup for charging batteries (cart, trolling motor, etc.).
 Do not charge them using barn electrical hookup.

-CAMP ATMOSPHERE: Keep the entire camp area clean as though you are expecting company.
+CAMP ATMOSPHERE: Keep the entire camp area clean as though it is your home and you are expecting company.
 Keep skinning area clean.
-Dispose of carcasses.
+Properly dispose of carcasses.
 Store trash out of site and take it with you when leaving.
 Disconnect hoses if temps are to be below freezing.
-Do your part to keep a neat and tidy atmosphere.
+Do your part to keep a tidy atmosphere.
 Be considerate of members who do not drink.
 Leave no trace of alcohol around camp.
 Not even an empty beverage or bottle top around the fire pit.

 WORK DAYS: Each member agrees to participate in 4 full days of club-approved work details between Feb-Aug.
 Lease manager will offer several choices of dates for group work parties.
 You can participate in-person or pay for day labor to work in your place.

 LAWS & SAFETY: Abide by applicable hunting laws.
 Report a game violation immediately to the game warden and lease manager.
 Concealing a game violation on the property, whether committed by you or someone else, will result in forfeiture of membership.
 Consuming alcohol before a hunt that day is grounds for immediate forfeiture of membership.